lcaballero/MiniPack/README.md

 this project was cloned to.
 I personally like C:\LocalNugetFeed\.
 It will also add a C:\LocalNugetFeed\Nupkgs where generated packages will be stored.

+## Templates

+Included in this project is a Visual Studio template that defaults the .net framework to 4.0, adds a .nuspec (with the project name substituted), and includes the Post-Build Event already added to the project.

 ## TODO